 Step 8: Working with Adoption Victoria

-Once a family is approved, their file is ready to be sent to the overseas program.
-Usually this is sent immediately but sometimes the overseas program will require the file to be held until they are ready to accept it.
+If your family is approved, your file is ready to be sent to the overseas program.
+Usually it is sent immediately, but sometimes the overseas program will require the file to be held until they are ready to accept it.

 It is rare that a family is matched with a child very soon after the family is approved to adopt.
 Usually, approved families continue to work with Adoption Victoria after approval.
 They prepare for the challenges of bringing an adopted child into their family.
 Many families develop capacity to provide for a wider variety of children during this time.